 I have several ongoing projects under review that I would welcome your feedback on the preprints (contact me here).

 - Feldman, G. What is normal?
-Contrasting normality categories in the action-effect
+Contrasting the impact of past behavior, expectations and social norms normality categories over regret in the action-effect

 - Feldman, G. The regret-action effect: Action-inaction attribution bias in interpreting expressions of regret.

-- *Feldman, G., *Yay, T. (*equal contribution).
-Action-inaction asymmetries in moral scenarios: Replication of the omission bias examining morality and blame with extensions linking to causality, intent, and regret
+- *Feldman, G., *Yay, T. Action-inaction asymmetries in moral scenarios: Replication of the omission bias examining morality and blame with extensions linking to causality, intent, and regret

 - Feldman, G., Kutscher, L., Yay, T. What is action, what is inaction?
 A review of action-inaction biases and recommendations for term use and typology.